DoubleCouponDay/stickle/README.md

 ## TODO

-- Propertly implement the converter into the Rusty Compiler.
+- Properly implement the converter into the Rusty Compiler.

+    - Create a function that generates the template xml as a node tree.

+    - create a function that can parse the AST and convert it to xml.

+    - conditionally invoke the function if the CLI option `xml-omron` is present.

 - Develop the example unit test further.